 About the Recovery Partition on your PC

-A Recovery Partition is a part of disk drive that is set aside by the PC manufacturer to keep an image of the system when it was shipped from the factory, also known as factory restore partition.
-Many laptops come with a recovery partition and you can set the computer back to original state using their specialized utilities, such as Acer eRecovery Management, ASUS Recovery Partition, Dell Factory Image Restore, Gateway Recovery Management, HP PC System Recovery, or Sony VAIO Recovery Wizard.
+Recovery Partition, also known as factory restore partition, is a part of disk drive that set aside by the manufacturer to keep an image of the system.
+Many laptops come with a recovery partition allowing you set the computer back to original state using specialized utilities, such as Acer eRecovery Management, ASUS Recovery Partition, Dell Factory Image Restore, Gateway Recovery Management, HP PC System Recovery, or Sony VAIO Recovery Wizard.

-It is not hard to find this recovery utility because it is usually brand name plus recovery character.
-Normally, press Ctrl+F11 at boot time will initiate the recovery procedure.
+It is not hard to find this recovery utility because it usually consists of brand name and the recovery character.
+Normally, pressing Ctrl+F11 at boot time will initiate the recovery procedure.

 Why clone Recovery Partition to USB drive?

-Have you encountered this kind of situation, for example, clone ASUS Recovery Partition to USB stick for further system restore?
-Place the partition on USB drive, replace the HDD with new disk, insert the USB and bootable device, boot the PC and then perform recovery from USB flash drive.
-In fact, this result is almost the same as clean install.
+This is one of the scenarios where people want to copy recovery partitions.
+In this case, you can place the partition on USB drive, replace the HDD with new disk, insert the USB and bootable device, then boot the PC and perform recovery from USB flash drive, which is almost the same as clean install.